For more information on this program, contact the Math and Science division at 615-230-3261 or at email@example.com.

 The Tennessee Transfer Pathway (TTP) degree is designed to create a smooth transition to all public universities offering a Baccalaureate degree in this major by guaranteeing the transferability of all courses.
 For transfer to other four-year institutions, contact an advisor at the senior institution.
 Note: There are to be no course substitutions in this program.

-All students graduating with a degree from VSCC are required to take the Educational Testing Service Proficiency Profile (ETSP).
-More information can be found at http://www.volstate.edu/Testing/Services.php.
+All students graduating with a degree from VSCC are required to take the Educational Testing Service Proficiency Profile (ETSP) to meet graduation requirements.
+More information can be found at https://www.volstate.edu/testing.